 In addition, we have grown rapidly since inception and anticipate further growth.
-For example, our total revenues increased from \$20.6 million for the year ended December 31, 2016 to \$423.2 million for the year ended December 31, 2018.
-The number of our full-time employees increased from approximately 225 at December 31, 2016 to approximately 4,100 at March 31, 2019.
+For example, our total revenues increased from \$20.6 million for the year ended December 31, 2018, and were \$ million for the six months ended June 30, 2019.
+The number of our full-time employees increased from approximately 225 at December 31, 2016 to approximately 5,000 at June 30, 2019.
 We have continually been expanding our Nashville, Tennessee headquarters since 2015, and completed the build-out of our Antioch, Tennessee manufacturing facilities in 2018.
-We opened our San Jose, Costa Rica facility in 2016, and we expanded that facility and opened a facility in San Rafael, Costa Rica in 2017.
+We opened an Escazu, Costa Rica facility in 2016, expanded the Escazu facility and opened a San Jose, Costa Rica facility in 2017, and replaced the Escazu facility with a larger Cartago, Costa Rica facility in 2018.
+We also expect to open an additional manufacturing facility near Austin, Texas in late 2019.